FMA Government Affairs Success

 Help FMA Help You

 Being an FMA member is the first step to protecting your career and becoming the best public servant you can be.
-The following are some ways you can assist FMA staff and leaders help you and your career:
+The following are some ways you can assist FMA staff and leaders to help you and your career:

 - Provide the FMA National Office with your non-government email address and cell phone number so that we may alert you to any matter, political or not, that may affect your work.